Rupsbant/tagged_ptr/README.md

 ## What is it?
 ##### This library is unstable and may contain bugs!

 A safe library for tagged union pointers.
-This library supports putting up to 8 `Packable` types in a 64-bit word.
-A type can implement `Packable` if it supports a bijection to a 61-bit number.
+This library supports putting up to 8 `Packable3` types in a 64-bit word.
+A type can implement `Packable3` if it supports a bijection to a 61-bit number.
 The supported operations are packing, unpacking, unpacked references for matching and mutation.

 Provided types are `()`, `bool`, `u16`, `u32`, `f32`, `<'a, T> &'a T'`, `<T> Box<T>`, `<T> *T`, `<T> *mut T`.

 ## Example